 Help your parent make the best decision for him or her

 No one wants to give up one’s independence, but for many Illinois residents, a time comes when living at home is no longer in their best interests because it simply isn’t safe to do so.
 If your parent is getting to this point or already is, you can help make the best decision for him or her regarding future care.
-You can also help so that receiving that care doesn’t mean the loss of all assets.
+You can also help get things in order so that receiving that care doesn’t mean the loss of all assets.